RegressiveIsProgressive/BTC-BSC-RegressiveWalletCrackers/README.md

 !!!!
 Recovery Tool Added for Wallets !!!!!!

+Input known portions of seed phrase and minimize while it works.
+Potential or partial words can be added through the UI

 # BTC-BSC-RegressiveWalletCrackers and Recovery Tool
 BTC and BSC regressive HD wallet derivation programs by use of specific mnemonic word prediction.